-FORECAST PERFORMANCE (TARGET)

-YEAR 1 YEAR 2 YEAR 3 BY YEAR 10

-65% 68% 70% 75%

-PM10 concentrations at Richmond Central monitoring site (BAM) continue to reduce (as corrected for meteorology).
+FORECAST PERFORMANCE (TARGET) YEAR 1 YEAR 2 YEAR 3 BY YEAR 10 65% 68% 70% 75% PM10 concentrations at Richmond Central monitoring site (BAM) continue to reduce (as corrected for meteorology).
 Number of exceedances of the Air Quality National Environmental Standard is no more than three.
 Number of exceedances of the Air Quality National Environmental Standard is no more than three.
-Number of exceedances of the Air Quality National Environmental Standard is no more than three in years 4 and 5, and no more than one by 2020.
+Number of exceedances of the Air Quality Nationa Environmental Standard i no more than three in yea 4 and 5, and no more than one by 2020.
 One report released by 30 June.
+One report released by 30 June.
+One report released by 30 June.
+One report released by 30 June.
 Report prepared and reported to Council or a Committee by 31 July.
 Report prepared and reported to Council or a Committee by 31 July.
 Report prepared and reported to Council or a Committee by 31 July.
 Report prepared and reported to Council or a Committee by 31 July.
 98% of swimming beaches and rivers are suitable for contact recreation using fine weather samples and 92% of swimming beaches and rivers are suitable for contact recreation using all weather samples.
 98% of swimming beaches and rivers are suitable for contact recreation using fine weather samples and 92% of swimming beaches and rivers are suitable for contact recreation using all weather samples.
 98% of swimming beaches and rivers are suitable for contact recreation using fine weather samples and 92% of swimming beaches and rivers are suitable for contact recreation using all weather samples.
-98% of swimming beaches and rivers are suitable for contact recreation using fine weather samples and 92% of swimming beaches and rivers are suitable for contact recreation using all weather samples.
+98% of swimming beacher and rivers are suitable for contact recreation using fine weather samples and 92% of swimming beacher and rivers are suitable for contact recreation using a weather samples.